9 Things You Need to Know about the Vectra DA Test for Rheumatoid Arthritis

 3. What the Vectra test measures

 The test measures 12 different proteins or bio-markers that have been associated with RA activity.
-As it measures a dozen markers, as opposed to one marker in the ESR and CRP tests, it is much more accurate.
-It offers an objective and quantitative score that can be used to assess how effectively DMARDs or Biologics are suppressing RA.
+As it measures a dozen markers, as opposed to measuring only two inflammatory markers such as ESR and CRP, it is much more accurate.
+It offers an objective and quantitative score beyond physical exam that can be used to assess how effectively DMARDs or Biologics are controlling RA.

 4. What your score means

 The results of the Vectra test is indicated in a score from 0-100.
 A score of 1-29 means low disease activity.
 Moderate levels are indicated by 30-44.
 A score of 45-100 indicates a high level of disease activity.
-People who have high levels of RA activity are at higher risk for joint damage than those with low or moderate scores.
-Knowing your risk can help you make decisions about treatment.
+People who have high levels of RA activity are at higher risk for joint damage and bone erosions than those with low or moderate scores.
+Knowing your risk can help you and your rheumatologist make decisions about treatment.

 5. Vectra predicts joint damage